lozuponelab/q2-SCNIC/community_tutorial.md

 ```
 That's it.

 Note: This adds two additional packages, as well as their dependencies, into your qiime 2 environment.
-Let us know if this affects your usage of qiime 2 by raising an issue[here](https://github.com/shafferm/q2-SCNIC)or by posting on the[qiime 2 forum.](https://forum.qiime2.org) You also can[install a new qiime 2 environment](https://docs.qiime2.org/latest/install/)and install q2-SCNIC there to avoid any conflicts with already installed plugins.
+Let us know if this affects your usage of qiime 2 by raising an issue [here](https://github.com/shafferm/q2-SCNIC) or by posting on the [qiime 2 forum.](https://forum.qiime2.org) You also can [install a new qiime 2 environment](https://docs.qiime2.org/2018.6/install/) and install q2-SCNIC there to avoid any conflicts with already installed plugins.

 ## Getting data for q2-SCNIC
-To run q2-SCNIC you need to start with a[Feature table.](link.to.feature.table.definition) You can do this tutorial with one of your own that you have imported or generate with qiime 2 or with a sample one.
+To run q2-SCNIC you need to start with a [Feature table.](https://docs.qiime2.org/2018.6/semantic-types/#common-semantic-types) You can do this tutorial with one of your own that you have imported or generate with qiime 2 or with a sample one.
 If you already have a feature table to start with you can skip to Running q2-SCNIC.

 ### Downloading an example feature table
 Use this command to download a sample figure table for analysis with q2-SCNIC.